 This pan is 100% natural and made from 99% iron.
 This translates to an exceptional lifespan.
-You’ll get no harmful chemicals either with no PTFE and PFOA.
+In addition, you’ll get no harmful chemicals either with no PTFE and PFOA.

 Crucially, this pan becomes non-stick after you have seasoned it.
 The more you season the pan, the darker it becomes.